When temperatures start to climb, there's nothing better than a cool swim!

-Cool Off With a Dip
+Cool Off With a Dip in the Marys River

-As the valley start to heat up, people in Corvallis will look for ways to cool down.
+As the valley starts to heat up, people in Corvallis will look for ways to cool down.
 Check out these three locations on the Marys River where you can swim in the water and relax in the shade.

-The Marys river is not as deep, fast, or wide as the Willamette, so it is safer for swimming.
+The Marys River is not as deep, fast, or wide as the Willamette, so it is safer for swimming.

 When you get to Avery Park, head to the west side near the Parks and Recreation Building.
 Walk along the gravel road to the left of the building.
 It leads back to the river.
 Take a left on the next trail to find the rope swing and wading area.
 Or, access the river at any point.
 Check out the falls where Oak Creek enters the Marys near the highway.